LukeGall/Level-4-Solo-Project/notesDiary.md

 The makePuzzle service will create a puzzle object which will get saved to a firebase server that can then be accessed using either the default puzzles page or the online puzzles page but there will need to be a new page to access and play a puzzle which may get done this week.

 * Change a lot of the components to using Output() instead of board service.
-Will help lead to more reusability later on.
+Will help lead to more reusability later on. - done

 Should first reorganise the app folders, to make it more readable All components should be in a component folder, and objects should be in an object folder, services can also be placed in their folder as well.